 Caring for your tent begins after its first use.
 We recommend using a footprint or groundsheet underneath your tent to protect its built-in groundsheet from being worn away.

 Before you pack your tent up and leave the site, follow these steps:

-1. Give the tent a good shake out and sweep away any leftover rubbish, food or dirt out of the tent lining.
+1. Give the tent a good shake out and sweep any dirt out of the tent lining.

 2. Wipe down any large areas that might have come into contact with mud.

-3. Before you leave, double check you have all the pegs and poles you turned up with neatly pack away.
+3. Double check you have all the pegs and poles you turned up with neatly packed away.